 - Change all your passwords to the strongest type available

 You already changed your important passwords, now it’s time to change all of them and let your password manager handle them for you.
-Use the strongest, longest, baddest type available: 64 characters with 10 numbers and 10 symbols (that’s what 1Password offers).
+Use the strongest, longest, baddest option available: 64 characters with 10 numbers and 10 symbols (that’s what 1Password offers).
 This kind of password will take several times the age of the known universe to crack with today’s computers.
 I’d say any potential hacker would have their work cut out for them.

 - Remember part of your passwords